martynasmuizys/dcrp-yt/README.md

 ## Note
 This is a fun little side project that I did to learn some stuff.
 Might improve might not.

-I could have used JavaScript library for more customization, but idc.

 ## Install
 Extension can be downloaded [here](https://addons.mozilla.org/firefox/downloads/file/4428655/c4e7220360094013b2a9-1.0.3.xpi).